IBM/aspera-cli/docs/README.erb.md

 Tokens are kept on disk for a maximum of 30 minutes (`TOKEN_CACHE_EXPIRY_SEC`) and garbage collected after that.
 When a token has expired, then a new token is generated, either using a refresh_token if it is available, or by the default method.

+### Invalid Filename Characters

+The option `invalid_characters` allows specifying a replacement character for a list of characters that are invalid in filenames on the local file system and replaces them with the specified character.

+The first character specifies the replacement character, and the following characters are the invalid ones.
+This is used when a folder or file is created from a value that potentially contains invalid characters.
+For example, using the option `package_folder`.
+The default value is `_<>:"/\|?*`, corresponding to characters not allowed on Windows.

 ### Temporary files

 Some temporary files may be needed during runtime.